rbogusze/raspberry_fun/docs/stock_lcd_display.md

 3. Database to store the data will be Cassandra

-This is not an obvious choise, but actually fits well into the requirements.
+This is not an obvious choice, but actually fits well into the requirements.
 I have been working for a long time as an Oracle DBA but realized there it more in world to explore if you like data and right now I am trying new things.
-MySQL / MariaDB would be a fine choise here as well as a light general purpose relational database, but Cassandra as a NoSQL database fits the picture nicely as well.
+MySQL / MariaDB would be a fine choice here as well as a light general purpose relational database, but Cassandra as a NoSQL database fits the picture nicely as well.
 Especially if you have couple of Raspberry Pis already running in the house - it is very easy to turn them into Cassandra cluster with data replication happening magically between them :)

 Ok, let's start the fun.